DIY Pool Maintenance: Complete Guide for Beginners 2026

 Cloudy Water Solutions

 Cloudy water typically indicates filtration or sanitation problems.
 First, test all parameters and ensure FC is adequate for your CYA level.
-If chemistry is balanced but water remains cloudy, increase filtration time and consider using a clarifier or performing a SLAM (Shock Level And Maintain) process.
+If chemistry is balanced but water remains cloudy, increase filtration time and consider using a clarifier or performing a SLAMShock Level And Maintain — raise free chlorine to a target based on your CYA and hold it there until the algae is gone.
+It's a process, not a one-time dose. the SLAM walkthrough → (Shock Level And Maintain) process.

 Algae Prevention and Treatment

 Prevention through consistent chlorine levels is far easier than treatment.
-If algae appears, perform SLAM process: raise FC to shock level based on CYA (typically 10-20 ppm), brush vigorously, and maintain shock level until water clears and passes overnight chlorine loss test.
+If algae appears, perform SLAM process: raise FC to shock level based on CYA (typically 40% of CYA), brush vigorously, and maintain shock level until the water clears, combined chlorine (CCCombined Chlorine — "Used-up" chlorine left over from doing its job.
+Above about 0.5 ppm is the classic sign water needs a shock. learn more →) is 0.5 ppm or less, and the pool passes the overnight chlorine loss test.

 When to Consider Professional Help